open-wc/open-wc/packages/building-rollup/README.md

 }));
 ```

+#### Disable typescript compilation
-Make sure to prevent any compilation done by the typescript compiler `tsconfig.json`, as babel and rollup do this for you:
+We already mentioned this above, but this is *really important*: Make sure to prevent any compilation done by the typescript compiler (`tsc`).
+If you use one of the options above, you put babel or rollup in charge of the compilation of typescript.
+In no case do you want multiple compilers to interfere with each other.

+You do this by setting these options in `tsconfig.json`:
 ```json
 {
   "compilerOptions": {